How Much Does a Virtual Executive Assistant Cost in Switzerland?

 assistant-cost-swtizerland

 Switzerland is the most expensive market in Europe for direct EA hires.
-The combination of high base salaries, mandatory occupational pension contributions, and significant cantonal cost variation means the fully-loaded cost of an in-house executive assistant can exceed CHF 11,000/month before recruitment and equipment costs are added.
+The combination of high base salaries, mandatory occupational pension contributions, and significant cantonal cost variation means the fully-loaded cost of an in-house executive assistant can exceed CHF 11,000/month before recruitment fees, equipment, and HR overhead are included.

-A virtual executive assistant is a senior-level EA who works remotely - managing your inbox, calendar, travel, stakeholder communications, and strategic admin - without being a direct employee.
-Unlike a freelance virtual assistant, a virtual EA operates at C-suite level: complex scheduling, board preparation, investor communications, and the kind of proactive, judgement-based support that requires experience, not just task completion.
-The cost structure is also different: instead of salary, employer contributions, and HR overhead, you pay a flat monthly retainer to a specialist agency.
+A virtual executive assistant is a senior-level EA who works remotely – managing your inbox, calendar, travel, stakeholder communications, and strategic admin – without being a direct employee.
+Unlike a freelance virtual assistant, a virtual EA operates at C-suite level: complex scheduling, board preparation, proactive problem-solving, and genuine operational ownership.

 What Does a Senior Executive Assistant Earn in Switzerland?

 Swiss EA salaries vary more by canton than almost any other European market.
-The linguistic and economic differences between the German-speaking, French-speaking, and Italian-speaking regions create meaningful salary variation - and the financial centres of Zurich, Geneva, and Basel push top-tier compensation significantly higher than the national average.
+The linguistic and economic differences between the German-speaking, French-speaking, and Italian-speaking regions create meaningful salary variation – and the financial centres of Zurich, Geneva, and Basel push top-tier compensation significantly above the Swiss average.

 According to DonnaPro’s research, a top-tier EA with C-suite support experience in Switzerland earns approximately CHF 9,819/month gross (CHF 117,828/year) – and this is the relevant benchmark for a CEO hiring executive-level support.
 For a full European salary comparison, see the Executive Assistant Cost Guide.